wp-plugins/postman-smtp/readme.txt

 1. Select 'App Settings' from under 'Settings'.
 1. Enter the Client ID and Client Secret displayed here into Postman's settings page.

-= How do I get a Yahoo Mail Client ID? =
+= How do I get a Yahoo Client ID? =
 1. Go to [Yahoo Developer Network](https://developer.apps.yahoo.com/projects) and select 'Create an App'.
 1. In the 'Application Name' field enter the name of your WordPress site.
 For 'Application Type' choose 'Web-based'.
 In description write 'Postman SMTP'.
 1. In 'Home Page URL', enter the 'Home Page URL' shown on Postman's Settings page.